 Long term value

-Mortgage repayments are normally larger than rental payments.
-But this doesn’t mean that buying a house is a losing proposition since the total value of your property will eventually grow to cover any rates, fees and taxes you have to pay for owning your property.
+Mortgage repayments are sometimes larger than rental payments, sometimes not.
+But either way, this doesn’t mean that buying a house is a losing proposition since the total value of your property will eventually grow to cover any rates, fees and taxes you have to pay for owning the property.
 Generally, the growth in value of residential property is often around nine per cent, which is a far higher return than term deposit interest rates or most other investment strategies.
 Purchasing a home is a steady long term investment pursuit.

 When owning a home, you will accrue equity, which is the prospect you have to purchase more real estate or expand on your current property.
 Equity is a significant benefit of a mortgaged property.